Black Mirrors: CPT-Symmetric Alternatives to Black Holes: The Schwarzschild Black Mirror

-Now notice that, in order for this extension to be well-defined (to not assign the same $v,\sigma$ coordinate to two distinct points), we are forced (as shown in Fig.~1b) to identify the two BH horizons ({\it e.g.} $P\sim P', Q\sim Q'$) and similarly the two WH horizons ({\it e.g.} $R\sim R', S\sim S'$).\footnote{Note that we do {\it not} identify {\it all} antipodal pairs in Fig.~1a, as has sometimes been considered in the past \cite{Gibbons:1986rzu}; in particular, we do not identify points in exterior $I$ with points in exterior $I'$.} This has the effect of gluing the exterior $I$ directly to the exterior $I'$, which together form a complete spacetime.
+Note that the ingoing coordinate $v_{+}$ smoothly extends exterior $I$ onto the upper BH, and exterior $I'$ onto the lower BH (Fig.~\ref{stationary-mirror}a); and for this extension to be well defined (to not assign the same $(v_+,\sigma)$ coordinate to two distinct points) we must identify antipodal points on the upper and lower BH horizons, as shown in Fig.~\ref{stationary-mirror}c ({\it e.g.} $P\sim P', Q\sim Q'$).
+Similarly, the ingoing coordinate $v_{-}$ extends $I$ onto the lower WH and $I'$ onto the upper WH (Fig.~\ref{stationary-mirror}b), and we must identify antipodal points on the two WH horizons ({\it e.g.} $R\sim R', S\sim S'$).\footnote{Note that we do {\it not} identify {\it all} antipodal points in Fig.~\ref{fig-kruskal-1}a, as has sometimes been considered in the past \cite{Gibbons:1986rzu}; in particular, we do not identify points in exterior $I$ with points in exterior $I'$.} So on the ``other side" of the BH horizon from exterior $I$ is exterior $I'$ (rather than interior $II$); and similarly for the WH horizon.
+This has glued exterior $I$ directly to exterior $I'$, and removed interiors $II$ and $II'$ altogether (Fig.~\ref{stationary-mirror}c).

 The resulting spacetime is the simplest (Schwarzschild) black mirror: eternal, static, uncharged.
-It is described by the metric (\ref{BlackMirrorSchwarzschild}), with $-\infty<v<\infty$ and $-\infty<\sigma<\infty$.
-More precisely, the ingoing (outgoing) Eddington-Finkelstein coordinates $v_{+},\sigma$ ($v_{-},\sigma$) cover the whole spacetime {\it except} the WH (BH), and these two coordinate systems together form a complete atlas.
-We see that, in $v,\sigma$ coordinates, all components of the metric are explicitly smooth, analytic and finite functions of $v,\sigma$ (for all $-\infty<v,\sigma<\infty$); and one can check that all associated curvature tensors and invariants (such as the Kretschmann scalar) are as well.
+It is described by the metric (\ref{BlackMirrorSchwarzschild}), and covered by two coordinate patches, which together form a complete atlas: the ingoing patch ($-\infty<v_+<\infty, -\infty<\sigma<\infty$) which covers everything except the WH horizon, and the outgoing patch ($-\infty<v_-<\infty, -\infty<\sigma<\infty$) which covers everything except the BH horizon.
+In these coordinates, all components of the metric $g_{\mu\nu}$ and Riemann tensor $R^{\alpha}_{\;\;\beta\gamma\delta}$ (and all curvature invariants, such as the Kretschmann scalar) are everywhere smooth, analytic and finite, and the vacuum Einstein equations $R_{\mu\nu}=0$ are satisfied.

-Note that the Lorentzian and Euclidean geometries are now in perfect correspondence: in both, the $\sigma=0$ surface ({\it i.e.}\ the origin of the double cone in Euclidean signature, or the event horizon in Lorentzian signature) serves as the boundary between two mirror-image {\it exterior} regions, with no interior regions or curvature singularities.
+Note that the Lorentzian and Euclidean geometries are now in perfect correspondence: in both, the $\sigma=0$ surface ({\it i.e.}\ the origin of the double cigar in Euclidean signature, or the event horizon in Lorentzian signature) serves as the boundary between two mirror-image {\it exterior} regions, with no interior regions or curvature singularities.